Website icon Xpert.Digital

 • Higher financing costs for investments

-• Despite the different forecasts, there are indications that the German economy will experience very low growth at best in 2024 and may even remain in a technical recession.
+• Despite the differing forecasts, it appears that the German economy will at best experience very low growth in 2024, and may even remain in a technical recession.

 Recession – Technical Recession

-A technical recession refers to an economic situation in which a country's gross domestic product (GDP) declines in two consecutive quarters compared to the previous quarter.
-This is the most common and simplest definition of a recession, although some economists argue that additional factors such as production utilization, demand or the state of the labor market should be taken into account.
+A technical recession describes an economic situation in which a country's gross domestic product (GDP) shrinks in two consecutive quarters compared to the previous quarter.
+This is the most common and simplest definition of a recession, although some economists argue that additional factors such as capacity utilization, demand, or the state of the labor market should be considered.

-In most countries, the economic quarters are broken down as follows:
+In most countries, the economic quarters are divided as follows:

-This classification is used for standardized analysis and reporting of economic data, such as: B. the gross domestic product (GDP).
+This classification serves for the standardized analysis and reporting of economic data, such as the gross domestic product (GDP).

-Germany has been in a technical recession since the winter half of 2023/24.
+Germany has been in a technical recession since the winter of 2023/24.
 Specifically:

 • In the fourth quarter of 2023, economic output shrank by -0.3%.